Netflix/falcor/documentation/jsongraph.md

 JSON is a ubiquitous data interchange format.
 Web applications often exchange data in JSON format because manipulating JSON Data in JavaScript is so easy.
 JSON is also map–based, which makes it easy to divide a large data set into smaller subsets and send them across the wire on demand.

 Unfortunately there is a downside to using JSON to send and store your Web application's data: JSON models trees, and most application domains are *graphs*.
-As a result, serializing a graph as JSON can introduce duplicates copies of the same entity.
+As a result, serializing a graph as JSON can introduce duplicate copies of the same entity.
 ![Graph to JSON](../images/jsong-json.png)

 These duplicates take up additional space when sent across the wire, but they can also create a much bigger hazard: **stale data**.
 If changes made to one instance of an entity are not propagated to the others, the application may present stale data to the user if they are presented a different instance than the one they changed.